 After being back on dialysis for 10 years, Sonya received her 2nd kidney in January 2017!
+In April

-In April 2017, she was diagnosed with breast cancer and was told she may lose her transplanted kidney due to chemo and meds.
-She and her family prayed and, as of today she is cancer free and her kidney is doing awesome!
+2017, she was diagnosed with breast cancer and was told she may lose her transplanted kidney due to chemo and meds.

-AAKP was very sad to learn of Sonya's passing in 2019.
-We will continue to educate and advocate on her behalf.
+Sonya passed away in 2019.
+We will continue to educate and advocate in her memory.